+There are study abroad programs available for all students (freshman - graduate) in all academic programs.
 While participating in study abroad or study away programs offered by BSU Study Abroad, students are to comply with the university rules and regulations as described in this handbook.
-All study abroad/study away students must conduct themselves in accordance to BSU guidelines, host institution policies, and in accordance to all laws of the host country.
+All study abroad/study away students must conduct themselves in accordance with BSU guidelines, host institution policies, and in accordance with all laws of the host country.

 Study Abroad Program Types